sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 which contain data corresponding to the read id, position along the read, position along the reference, contig on the reference, and modification probability.

-## Simple thresholding of mod BAM files with modkit
+## Simple thresholding of mod BAM files with `modkit`

+Thresholding is the process of converting soft modification calls to hard calls i.e transforming a probability of modification per base per sequenced strand to a binary yes/no (or a ternary yes/no/no etc. when multiple modifications are present).
 In reality, a base on a DNA strand can be either modified or unmodified.
-So, the probability of modification associated with every base in a mod BAM file is due to uncertainty in the measurement procedure.
+So, the probability of modification associated with every base in a mod BAM file is due to uncertainty in the measurement procedure and for some applications, this uncertainty is not important.
-A thresholding step converts these soft modification calls into hard binary calls (modified/unmodified) using a numeric threshold on the probability.
+A thresholding step gets binary calls by converting calls above a probability to 'yes' and calls below a probability to 'no', excluding bases where information is missing.
-The simplest threshold is 50%.
+The simplest threshold is 50% or 0.5.
 We can execute the thresholding step using `modkit`.

 ```bash